Kernel Methods in the Deep Ritz framework: Theory and practice: Numerical experiments

-We also tested compactly supported kernels of finite smoothness such as the family of~Wendland kernels which gave quantitatively the same results in terms of convergence rates.
 For improved convergence of the optimization, a change of basis of~$V_{X,k}$ to a Lagrange basis was done prior to the optimization.
 We consider the minimization of the energy functional~\eqref{equ:energy-functional} where the penalty parameter was set to~$C_\text{pen}=100$ for both of the following examples, similar as in~\cite{e2018deepritz}.
 The integrals that occur in the computation of errors are approximated by a uniform quadrature on the domain~$\Omega$ using~$10.201$ quadrature points.
 We further depict relative errors of the form~$\norm{u - u_h} / \norm{u}$, where~$u$ denotes the exact solution and~$u_h$ the considered approximation.
 The norm~$\norm{\,\cdot\,}$ refers either to the~$L^2$-norm or the~$H^1$-norm.

 In our numerical experiments in the next sections we also compare the approach of using kernel approximants to the original deep Ritz method with neural networks.
 To this end, we trained fully-connected neural networks with two hidden layers and different numbers of neurons per layer.
-The hyperbolic tangent was employed as activation function in the neural networks.
+The Gaussian Error Linear Unit~(GELU) was employed as activation function in the neural networks.
+The choices of activation function and depth~$2$ are motivated by the hyperparameter experiments presented in the appendix of this paper.
 Since typically no measure for spatial discretization in the context of neural networks that is comparable to the mesh norm for kernel methods is available, we use the number of parameters in order to compare both approaches.
 In the case of kernel methods, the number of parameters refers to the expansion size, i.e.~the number of centers.
 For neural networks, weights and biases are seen as parameters.
-The neural networks are trained similarly to the kernel methods using the~Adam optimizer with~$100.000$ iterations and the same learning rate scheduling.
+The neural networks are trained similarly to the kernel methods using the~Adam optimizer.
+However, we train the neural networks using~$100.000$ epochs and an optimized learning rate scheduler that reduces the learning rate by a factor of~$0.5$ up to~$15$ times using a fixed schedule.
+We chose the increased number of epochs for the neural networks because each optimization iteration was faster for the neural networks in our experiments.
+The number of epochs was thus balanced in such a way that both approaches -- kernel methods and neural networks -- have roughly the same computational budget.
+For the largest architectures and smallest mesh norm considered below, the training takes around~$25$~minutes on a~GPU.

+In the appendix we provide extensive hyperparameter sweeps for neural networks and kernel methods including different activation functions and architectures as well as different kernel families.